Head of Department

 Dr. Vet.
 Oliver Radanović, vet spec.

-Dr. sci.
+Dr. Sci.
 Vet.
+Med.
 Nemanja Zdravković, senior research associate

-Dr. sci.
+Dr. Sci.
 Vet.
+Med.
 Ana Vasić, senior research associate

 Description of basic activities in the department

-• Detection and identification of parasites in domestic and wild animals, food samples of animal origin, and environmental samples.
+• Examination of the presence and identification of parasites in domestic and wild animals, in food samples of animal origin, as well as from the environment

 1. List of methods: